Surrey Canal railway station: Renewal proposal

 In 2014, the developers, Renewal, working in partnership with TfL proposed a re-brand of the area to "New Bermondsey", the name of which was to be used by the station and as the name for a whole new district of London.
 In 2015, TfL confirmed that the area of major development surrounding the station would be named "New Bermondsey" and that the station would have the same name, and in February 2015, Surrey Canal was renamed New Bermondsey and designated a Housing Zone by the GLA.
 In December 2015, Section 73 planning consent was granted.

 2016–present

 In September 2016, Lewisham Council's mayor and cabinet voted for use of its purchase order powers at New Bermondsey.
 In February 2017, an independent inquiry ran to investigate allegations made by Millwall Football Club about New Bermondsey and the Surrey Canal Sports Foundation.
 In November 2017 the legal experts of the inquiry made their report.
 It concluded that there was no wrongdoing on the part of Renewal or Lewisham Council.

 Amid rising London property prices and thus development returns, in March 2018, the council lost £20 million earmarked as needed for New Bermondsey from the Greater London Authority, of which £12 million for the station.

 In August 2019, the government approved a Housing Infrastructure Fund bid for the new station.

 Lewisham Council approved a TfL planning application for the station in December 2021, in which the name of the station is confirmed as "Surrey Canal".

+In December 2025, Lewisham Council approved additional funding for the new station.